uashogeschoolutrecht/function-app-refreshlogging/README.md

-## Deploying the function app with time trigger
+### Deploying the function app with time trigger

-Now that your app is completed it can be deployed to the function on Azure.
+Now that your app is completed in can be deployed to the function on Azure.
 Before we do this however we need to set the time, this is done with a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) in the `function.json` file on the schedule line.
 A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
 The pattern we use to represent every 5 minutes is `0 */5 * * * *`.
 This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 5, for any hour, day of the month, month, day of the week, or year".
 Our app is set to run every weekday at 7 in the morning. `schedule": "0 0 7 * * 1-5`